 Choppy or poor quality can be frustrating during a telemedicine call.
 Here are 5 tips to improve call quality:

 - Restart your computer before a call.
 Other software might be using computer power or interfere with your video or microphone.
-Restarting your computer will assure your computer is refreshed and ready for video.
-If you don't want to restart computer, at least restart your browser and close unused programs.
+Restarting your computer will assure your computer is ready for video.

 - Use fast internet with ethernet cable.
 Video quality adapts to internet speed, so the faster and more stable your broadband connection (or mobile signal), the better the video quality you will receive.
 If you share internet with others, your quality could be affected if they are also streaming movies or downloading huge files at the same time.

 - Use headphones.
 Typically your computer will automatically eliminate echo or audio feedback so you don't hear yourself talking.
-But if it happens, have the participant and yourself use headphones to prevent the issue.
+But if it happens, have the participant and yourself use headphones.

 These tips apply to both participants on the call.
 A bad connection on one end will result in the other participant seeing a poor quality as well.